duongbuidinh600/duongbd-server-infrastructure/SERVER_SETUP_INSTRUCTIONS.md

 ## Overview

-This guide provides step-by-step instructions to deploy a complete infrastructure stack with Kafka, Redis, MySQL, Elasticsearch, Kibana, and Nginx reverse proxy with Cloudflare tunnel for secure external access on Ubuntu Server.
+This guide provides step-by-step instructions to deploy a complete infrastructure stack with Kafka, Redis, MySQL, Elasticsearch, Kibana, and Nginx with SSL/TLS encryption on Ubuntu Server.

 ## Prerequisites